Melissa Data Named a Niche Player in 2022 Gartner® Magic Quadrant™ for Data Quality Solutions

 Melissa Data positioned in report for third consecutive year

-Rancho Santa Margarita, CALIF – November 15, 2022 – Melissa, a leading provider of global data quality and address management solutions, today announced it has again been recognized by Gartner in the Magic Quadrant for Data Quality Solutions1.
+/EIN News/ -- RANCHO SANTA MARGARITA, Calif., Nov.
+15, 2022 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality and address management solutions, today announced it has again been recognized by Gartner in the Magic Quadrant for Data Quality Solutions1.
 Melissa Data was one of 16 vendors included in the report.

 “We believe Melissa’s recognition in the Magic Quadrant for Data Quality Solutions – for the third year running – highlights our razor-sharp focus on helping our customers make the most of their customer data,” said Ray Melissa, president and founder of Melissa.
 “We’ve made extensive advancements in the areas of artificial intelligence, machine learning, and metadata processing, and added knowledge graphs, drag and drop (no code, low code) functionality, and data quality automation to our product stack.
 The result is a comprehensive toolset for data quality, address verification, and identity verification.
 With our tools and services, businesses are empowered to meet complex regulations, streamline onboarding, combat fraud, and realize the true value of customer data as a business asset."